Is there anything more annoying than beard dandruff?

 - Beard Oil

-Once you’ve got your basic weapons ready to go, tackling beard dandruff is a simple three-step operation.
+Once you’ve got your basic weapons ready to go, learning how to get rid of beard dandruff is a simple three-step operation.

 Step 1 – Brush Your Beard